North Bengal Medical College and Hospital

+Latest events

+In the recent train collision on 17 June 2024, the injured people were brought up to this hospital.
+The Ministry of Railways announced a compensation of ₹10 lakh (US$12,000) for the dead, ₹2.5 lakh (US$3,000) for those seriously injured and ₹50,000 (US$600) for those with minor injuries.

 History

 It was established in 1968 as the first medical college of North Bengal.
-Originally envisioned by Dr. B. C. Roy, the planning was executed by Ajit Kumar Panja, the then state health minister.
-Prof. Ajit Kr.
-Duttagupta joined as the first official principal of the college which was then known as North Bengal University Medical College.
-NBUMC was rechristened in August 1978 to North Bengal Medical College & Hospital and the administrative control went from North Bengal University to Govt. of West Bengal.
+Originally envisioned by Bidhan Chandra Roy, the planning was executed by Ajit Kumar Panja, the then state health minister.
+Ajit Kumar Duttagupta joined as the first official principal of the college which was then known as North Bengal University Medical College.
+NBUMC was rechristened in August 1978 to North Bengal Medical College & Hospital and the administrative control went from University of North Bengal to Government of West Bengal and later to West Bengal University of Health Sciences.